IBM/predict-insurance-charges-with-autoai/README.md

 * Once the notebook has been created, it is listed under the `Notebooks` section within the `Assets` tab.
 * Clicking on the notebook from the list opens the Jupyter notebook where the code in Python is available.
 * If the notebook is locked, click on the pencil icon on the right tab to be able to run/edit the notebook.
 * Select `Cell` option from the menu list and click `Run All`.
-This begins runninng all steps in a sequence.
+This begins executing all steps in a sequence.
 Unless an error is encountered, the entire notebook content is executed.

 ### 6.3 Analyse notebook content
 While understanding the content within the notebook requires prior knowledge of machine learning using python, we encourage you to browse through  [this](https://developer.ibm.com/tutorials/learn-regression-algorithms-using-python-and-scikit-learn/) tutorial to learn the basics of how regression models are built in python.

-In here we will do a highlevel analyses of the notebook that is generated.
+In this step, you do a high-level analyses of the notebook that is generated.

 * AutoAI uses [sckikit-learn](https://scikit-learn.org/stable/index.html) for creating machine learning models and for executing the steps in pipelines.